alexander-guesnon/neighborhood-map/README.md

 ## License

-Udacity Neighborhood Map is distributed under the GPLv3 license.
+Neighborhood Map is distributed under the GPLv3 license.